HOW TO TAKE CARE OF YOUR NECKTIE

 How do you iron your tie the best way?

-The necktie makes the man so before you iron your tie it may be worth testing a few things to remove any wrinkles.
-A tip is to do just like you can do with a suit, hang it up in the bathroom when you shower.
+The necktie makes the man so before you iron your tie, it may be worth testing a few things to remove any wrinkles.
+A tip is to do just like with a suit, hang it up in the bathroom when you shower.
 Water steam will then remove any distortions.
 Another tip is to roll up the tie by holding the narrow end and then roll the tie around your hand.
 Let it lay down to rest overnight.

-If none of these works iron is the solution.
+If none of the above actions work, iron is the solution.
 You shall never iron directly on the necktie, put cotton in between.
 If the tie is of silk or polyester choose a very low heat on the iron.
 For wool or cotton neckties you can use a little higher temperature.
 Iron the necktie from the bottom up with the front towards ironing board.
 Turn the tie if necessary and iron the front too.
 Always iron gently and never press the iron against a individual spot for a long time.
-Hang the tie up when you have finished ironing.
+Hang the tie when you have finished ironing.
 It is important not to use any stain remover when you iron as they may stick to the tie.

-To avoid ironing and have to risk that the tie loses its luster remember to never draw the tie knot too tight.
+To avoid ironing and risk the tie loses its luster, remember to never tie the tie knot too tight.
 A necktie is subjected to the greatest strains when tying the tie knot and especially when opening the knot.
-If this is done gently it will lengthen you neckties life and it will easier maintain its original form.
-Instead of tearing the necktie of the shirt, fold up your shirt collar and then gently lift the tie over your head.
-Of course, a tie knot should always be released after each use and the necktie should always be hung up!
+If this is done gently it will lengthen your necktie's life and it will easier maintain its original form.
+Instead of tearing the necktie off the shirt, fold up your shirt collar and then gently lift the tie over your head.
+Of course, a tie knot should always be released after each use and the necktie should always be hung!
 Please use a necktie hanger, a cheap way to store the necktie without the risk of wrinkling.
 Do not store the necktie so it exposures to excessive sunlight, it will bleach the necktie.

-What do you do if it has become a stain on the tie?
+What do you do with a stain on the tie?

 Loose threads are removed preferably with scissors, not by pulling out the thread.
 Then the necktie can easily "collapse".